-World-renowned presidential historian and Pulitzer Prize-winning author Doris Kearns Goodwin will deliver the 25th annual Governor’s Lecture in the Humanities on Tuesday, September 22, 2020 at the Lied Center for Performing Arts in Lincoln.
-The lecture will be presented by Humanities Nebraska (HN) and the E.N.
+World-renowned presidential historian and Pulitzer Prize-winning author Doris Kearns Goodwin delivered the 25th annual Governor’s Lecture in the Humanities on Tuesday, September 22, 2020 at the Lied Center for Performing Arts in Lincoln.
+The lecture was presented by Humanities Nebraska (HN) and the E.N.
 Thompson Forum on World Issues and sponsored in part by the Duncan Family Trust and the University of Nebraska.
-HN board members Connie Duncan and Chris Zygielbaum are co-chairs of the event.
+HN board members Connie Duncan and Chris Zygielbaum were co-chairs of the event.

 She then wrote Lyndon Johnson and the American Dream, which became a national bestseller and achieved critical acclaim.
 Her next book, No Ordinary Time: Franklin and Eleanor Roosevelt: The Home Front in World War II, was honored with a Pulitzer Prize.
 She also authored multiple other books, such as The Fitzgeralds and the Kennedys, Lincoln Prize winner Team of Rivals: The Political Genius of Abraham Lincoln, and Leadership in Turbulent Times, each garnering critical acclaim and multiple awards.

 Goodwin is seen frequently on major television stations, cable networks and shows including “Meet the Press” and “The Late Show with Stephen Colbert.”
 She has served as a consultant for various documentaries, including “Baseball” by Ken Burns and several about American presidents.
 She was awarded the Charles Frankel Prize, given by the National Endowment for the Humanities, the Sarah Josepha Hale Medal, the New England Book Award, as well as the Carl Sandburg Literary Award.